johnjosephhorton/johnjosephhorton.github.io/README.md

   supplies paper-specific presentation links, while `paper_updates.csv` stores the latest publicly verifiable revision, release, or publication date used to order the research list.
+- `paper_topics.csv` controls each paper's topic and the maintained “Selected research” collection.
+The “Recently updated” collection is derived from the ten newest dates in `paper_updates.csv`; publication-type labels and sorting are derived from `publication_info.csv`.
+- `writing.csv` stores the three Expected Parrot posts shown on the homepage and Expected Parrot page.
+Run `make refresh-writing` to update it from the Substack RSS feed; the normal site build remains fully local and offline.
 - The remaining CSV files preserve local CV data that is not currently shown on the homepage.